- Ken Piddington, CIO and Executive Advisor, MRE Consulting

 Guided Implementation #3 - Create an implementation roadmap

-Call #1 - Review your lean transformation roadmap.
+Call #1 - Review your lean development roadmap.

 Book Your Workshop